Field Recordings, from Sounds of Crisis, Edith Jeřábková [translated from Czech]

 The thirdsite of intensity is the corner of the gallery, where the light of two monitors, one on top of the other on a metal truss, shines onto the wall.
 The viewer must lean against the wall in order to see the screens and follow the video.
 This installation appears as autonomous as the one in the far corner with the bench.
 The glow and shape of the monitors on the truss create the impression of technology.
 The close confrontation with the moving picture necessitates a specific form of interpretation, and the camera augments this physical experience.
 We perceive a strange realism in the way the camera is operated.
 It does not move randomly.
 It focuses and at times appears to be following something.
 It changes altitude and we have the sense that nothing is controlling it, neither human nor animal nor drone, but all of these things together.
 We imagine the ambiguous being behind the camera and for a moment we wonder if it might be some other form of intelligence.
 Repeatedly we ask about the reason for the shot in question – perhaps we should always ask this question in the case of all shots, images and films.
 The camera lingers on objects and situations and moves hither and thither, sometimes tracking objects, sometimes not.
 Shots repeat and yet seem different each time round.
 In the end, no doubt thanks to this method of filming and its quirky physical presentation, which is reminiscent of perceptual mechanisms of the brain that might be compared to hallucinations in which the image in the brain is compared with the image seen (as in the case of computers), we derive an unusually intense feeling of a real experience.
 Perhaps the artist wished to outsmart us and create reality from an image of reality.
 Oddly enough, it works.

 Well in advance of his exhibitions, Walwin studies carefully the physical qualities of the place it is to be held and its surroundings.
 He is interested in the relationship to a particular place and how his work enters it.
 He is also interested in the relationship of film and video to exhibitions in galleries and museums.
 On the lower of the suspended video monitors, the camera directs us through a kind of semi-automatic movement to read the text on shredded pieces of paper.
 These resemble the captions accompanying exhibits, and so for a moment we read them.
-Whoever enters the gallery will read on the door:
+Whoever enters the gallery will read on the door

 True place (2019)